Toyz/protoc-gen-nats-micro/README.md

 ## Author

+Built by [Helba](https://helba.ai) - Digital Architect specializing in high-performance backend systems.

-Built as an R&D exploration of NATS-based microservice patterns with modern protobuf tooling.
+An R&D exploration of NATS-based microservice patterns with modern protobuf tooling, pushing the boundaries of what's possible with code generation.

+---

+*"The apex predator of NATS code generation."*